-Your agency can use ABR data items to help with the delivery of services to the community, for example, waste management, transport and education programs and to:
+Government agencies use ABR data to help with policy development for the delivery of community support services, education programs and surveys.

-Have you had success using ABR data?
-Would you like to share your story with other agencies?
-If so contact us.
+Note: If you have had success using ABR data and would like to share your story with other agencies, contact the ABR.